soilwise-he/soil-health-knowledge-graph/README.md

 - Merging and post-processing knowledge graphs to detect duplicates and conflicts;
 - Interlinking to external databases, such as soil-related metadata records harvested from Zenodo, by keyword matching;
   - Filling in keywords generated from the title and description for metadata records that are missing keywords;
-  - Introducing a quad-store with named graphs to store generated keywords in the named graph called "generated";
+  - Introducing a quad store with named graphs to store generated keywords in the named graph called "generated";
   - Storing concepts from the soil health knowledge graph in the named graph "concept" and raw metadata records in the named graph "metadata".
 - Validating the (expanded) knowledge graph by question-answering using NLQ.